ACC Online Frequently Asked Questions

 Applying and Enrolling with ACC Online

-• The enrollment and registration process is the same for online courses as it is for on-campus courses.
-If you are not an ACC student, visit the ACC admissions page for information to get started on becoming an ACC student.
-There’s no fee to apply, and applications are accepted year-round.
+The enrollment and registration process is the same for online and on-campus courses.
+If you are not an ACC student, visit the ACC admissions page.
+There’s no fee to apply, and we accept applications year-round.
 This will get you ready to register for courses.

 If you are already an ACC student, visit the ACC registration page for detailed instructions on how to register for courses.